Top of page

 A new drug is being trialled which could change the lives of children who have a severe neurological condition which causes serious seizures.

-Demelza supports a number of children who have Dravet syndrome, a rare and complex condition which causes prolonged, frequent and difficult to control seizures, alongside a spectrum of associated health challenges, which vary from person to person.
+Demelza currently supports 12 children who have Dravet syndrome, a rare and complex condition which causes prolonged, frequent and difficult to control seizures, alongside a spectrum of associated health challenges, which vary from person to person.

 I have seen a huge variation in how the children Demelza supports are affected, particularly in the types and frequency of seizures they experience.
 Some children have seizures rarely, while others face them every single day.